mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Battlefield range conditions extend to the point where direct-fire weapons are highly unlikely to be effective.
-This is typically 3–5 kilometres, but can vary according to the local situation.
+This is typically 3–5 kilometers, but can vary according to the local situation.
 Essentially, if an enemy force is close enough to be engaged by the main armament of a tank operating at ground or low level, battlefield